Best months to see northern lights!

 December

 December is a good month for aurora hunting, but it has its challenges.
-As in November, it can still be quite cloudy, however, when the colder winter begins, the weather becomes more favourable for auroras.
-Cold air helps to clear the sky from the clouds, but the exact timing of cold winter is hard to tell, as it varies year-to-year.
+As in November, it can still be quite cloudy.
+However, colder weather that usually starts in December favours the auroras.
+Cold air helps to clear the sky from the clouds, but the exact timing of the cold spell is hard to predict, and it varies year-to-year.

 December is the time when the polar night or “kaamos” begins in Lapland.
-The days are very short with just 4–5 hours of daylight.
-Dawn is at 10AM, and by 4PM it is dark again — it’s a unique experience!
-Polar night makes it possible to see auroras very early, like 6-7 PM, but it requires strong activity.
+The days are very short, and there is only 4–5 hours of daylight.
+Dawn is at 10AM, and by 4PM it is already dark it’s a unique experience!
+Polar night makes it possible to see early auroras, but it requires strong activity.
 It’s more likely to see them after 9–10 PM.

 classic auroras